 There is something quite exciting about picking your own produce.
 This is a great option if you have children too.
 Commonly, during the summer months, local growers will open their fields and allow consumers to pick their own produce.

 Many small, independent stores are now going local when it comes to food.
 Eating local food is easy when local stores stock fresh produce.
-Many of these foods will be clearly labelled in the store.
+Many of these foods will be clearly labeled in the store.
 This way, consumers know what they are getting and where it came from.

 It is now possible to buy locally grown food by having it delivered.
 Many businesses now work with farmers to distribute their produce to the community.
 Therefore, for a fee, you can either sign up to have produce delivered regularly or you can make one-off purchases.
 Whatever you choose, it can all help local producers.